gaehlerm/SoftwareEngineering/README.md

 ## Bugs

 A lot of people underestimate the problem of bugs.
 They are easy to ignore because they don’t show up too often and maybe they are not too bad.
-Just some glitches.
+They are just some glitches.
 But this is exactly why bugs are so catastrophic.
 You don’t necessarily know something went wrong.
 You might have an idea something is off, but you are not sure.
 Or you don’t know at all.
 This is the absolute worst case that can happen in your code.
 You think everything is alright but in fact, it is not.
 Your hard disk got deleted, a bank lost a million, an airplane crashed.
 Anything is possible.
 Bugs are the absolutely worst thing that can happen to your code.
 Sure, most bugs are not that terrible.
 But don’t take them lightly.

 ### Cost of Bugs

 The cost of bugs is gigantic.
 It may take hours, if not days to track down a bug.
 And in bad code it's frequently not clear how it should be fixed.
 Furthermore the cost of bugs increases exponentially over time.
 This is due to the growth and the additional complexity of the code. // SE at google, p.207

 I hope you got the memo.
 In a small project, you can do pretty much anything you want.
-But you have to make sure you don’t create bugs.
+But you still have to make sure you don’t create bugs.
 Write good code and make sure it’s well covered by tests.
 This is the only way to keep the number of bugs low and stay as far away as possible from the exponential growth of the cost they cause.

 ### Debugging